Book: A Wish in the Dark (2020)

 Author: Christine Soontornvat

-Genre: MG, Contemporary
+Genre: MG, Magical Realism

 Note: I’m posting this for Greg Pattridge’s Marvelous Middle-Grade Monday…